MichaelRuhwedel/google-cloud-storage-mount/README.md

 # google-cloud-storage-mount

-* Rsync's the bucket given as $BUCKET to /mnt/logfiles_incoming
-* Supply credentials as GOOGLE_APPLICATION_CREDENTIALS and add them to a  volume GOOGLE_APPLICATION_CREDENTIALS=/etc/gcsfuse/my-project-key.json
+Rsync's the bucket given as $BUCKET to /mnt/logfiles_incoming Credentials are given as GOOGLE_APPLICATION_CREDENTIALS and added through a volume: GOOGLE_APPLICATION_CREDENTIALS=/etc/gcsfuse/my-project-key.json

-We use this image like this:
+Usage
 ```
 docker run\
   --name cloud-storage-logs\